Broccoli mandate: Use in 2012 Supreme Court summation

-The so-called broccoli mandate was referenced by the conservative Supreme Court Justice Antonin Scalia in 2012, in his summation against healthcare reform.
-On March 27 of that year, Justice Scalia asked Donald B. Verrilli Jr., a lawyer for the Obama administration, to defend the individual shared responsibility provision (commonly called the individual mandate) of the ACA, saying to Verrilli:
+The broccoli mandate was referenced by the conservative Supreme Court Justice Antonin Scalia in 2012, in his summation against healthcare reform.
+On March 27 of that year, Justice Scalia asked Donald B. Verrilli Jr., a lawyer for the Obama administration, to defend the individual shared responsibility provision (commonly called the individual mandate) of the Affordable Care Act (ACA), saying to Verrilli:

-Opponents of reform – such as Justice Scalia – say that it should not be compulsory for American people to purchase health insurance under the Affordable Care Act (ACA) just because it is beneficial, otherwise, an enforcement body could similarly mandate Americans to buy broccoli because of its benefits to human health, which they say is an example of over-reaching authority.
+Opponents of reform — such as Justice Scalia — say that it should not be compulsory for American people to purchase health insurance under the Affordable Care Act just because it is beneficial, otherwise, an enforcement body could similarly mandate Americans to buy broccoli because of its benefits to human health, which they say is an example of over-reaching authority.
 It has been described as a form of the slippery slope and reductio ad absurdum arguments.

 Supporters of the individual mandate have questioned this analogy.
 For example, Verrilli told Justice Scalia that the health care market is unique and: